Sourdough Starter

 Make sure to clean off any of the starter that comes in contact with the opening of the jar and anywhere on the outside of the jar because if left on there it will dry rock hard.

 If your starter has been in the refrigerator for an extended period of time and you see a grey watery liquid on top- that’s ok.
-Just pour out the liquid into the sink and discard about two heaping tablespoons of the starter and then proceed to feeding it.
+Just pour out the liquid into the sink and discard about two heaping tablespoons of the starter and then proceed to feed it with the flour and water.

 Some recipes will call for using unfed starter.
 When you see this you can take your starter out of the refrigerator let it sit on the counter for a while and remove however much the recipe calls for.
 Then you will need to feed your starter.